redhat-cop/cloud.aws_ops/roles/manage_ec2_instance/README.md

-# ec2_instance_create
+# manage_ec2_instance

-A role to create an EC2 instance in AWS.
+A role to create or delete an EC2 instance in AWS.

 Users can specify various parameters for instance configuration, including instance type, AMI ID, key pair, tags, VPC/subnet configuration, and whether to associate an EIP.
-You can choose to wait for the EC2 instance to finish booting before continuing.
+You can choose to wait for the EC2 instance to finish booting/terminating before continuing.

-This role can be combined with the [cloud.aws_ops.ec2_networking_resources role](../ec2_networking_resources/README.md) to create networking resources for the instance, see [examples](#examples).
+This role can be combined with the [cloud.aws_ops.ec2_networking_resources role](../ec2_networking_resources/README.md) to create/delete networking resources for the instance, see [examples](#examples).

 ## Requirements